freeman42x/freeman42x-mind/README.md

 Use case:

-not having to explain to people all the time why what I am doing leads to the actual goal(s).
+Not having to explain to people all the time why what I am doing leads to the actual goal(s).